gitter-badger/miu-1/miuki/notes/memory_rep.rst

 byte?

-One problem is that because of offset computation, "upcasting" would involve creating a copy of the data with an update vtable pointer.
+One problem is that because of offset computation, "upcasting" would involve creating a copy of the data with an updated vtable pointer.
 For example, consider the following made-up Haskell types

     type X = exists a.
 (Foo a, Bar a) => a